 In the world of IoT, you’ll often hear the term “digital twin” being thrown around.
 It’s something we explored in an article titled, “What is a Digital Twin and Why Should You Care?”
 Basically, a digital twin is when you create a digital representation of something like a machine on a factory floor or even the entire factory.
 If an entire factory is equipped with sensors, you can then create a virtual factory that reflects your real factory in real-time.
+Companies like Humatics can track objects with extreme accuracy, something referred to as microlocation – the Internet of Moving Things.
 You can then begin discovering ways to optimize your operation because literally everything is being measured with IoT sensors.
 Now, we can extend that same idea of a “digital twin” to the cities we live in.

 The Emergence of Smart Cities